Motorist FAQs

 National Parking Enforcement are members of, and an approved operator of, the IPC (International Parking Community).
 This enables us to request the registered keeper details of a vehicle from the DVLA should that vehicle breach any of the terms and conditions of parking in a parking area we manage on behalf of the landowner.

-Does National Parking Enforcement Ltd have the legal authority to issue Parking Charges Notices?
+Does National Parking Enforcement Ltd have the legal authority to issue Parking Charges?

-Yes, National Parking Enforcement are authorised by our clients (with agreements in place) to erect warning signage explaining the terms and conditions of parking, issue Parking Charge Notices for a breach of those advertised terms and conditions, and to recover and retain these Parking Charges.
+Yes, National Parking Enforcement are authorised by our clients (with agreements in place) to erect warning signage explaining the terms and conditions of parking, issue Parking Charges for a breach of those advertised terms and conditions, and to recover and retain these Parking Charges.

 National Parking enforcement is presented as the contracting party on the signage and the creditor within any correspondence sent to motorists.
 We are also an approved operator with the IPC (International Parking Community).

-What will happen if I ignore or fail to pay my Parking Charge Notice?
+What will happen if I ignore or fail to pay my Parking Charge?

 If all the postal correspondence issued by National Parking Enforcement is ignored and the Parking Charge remains unpaid, the debt will be passed to our nominated debt recovery company or to our solicitors who will seek payment and this will incur additional costs.
 We may issue court proceedings against the registered keeper or driver which will incur additional costs.

-Is a Parking Charge Notice enforceable, is it a penalty?
+Is a Parking Charge enforceable, is it a penalty?

 How did I as the driver, form a contract to park with National Parking Enforcement Ltd?

-The Parking Charge Notices we issue are based on breach of contract with the motorist.
-To which the terms of the contract are stipulated on the terms and conditions on the signage located within the parking area.
+The Parking Charge we issue are based on a breach of contract with the motorist.
+To which the terms of the contract are stipulated on the terms and conditions of the signage located within the parking area.

 In order for a contract to be in place, there must be 4 points that are to be met, which are below: